Why Cyprus? A Guide to the Pros & Cons for Expats (2026) | CyExpats.com

 The Other Side of the Coin: The Cons

 No destination is perfect.
-It's crucial to be aware of the potential challenges you might face when moving to Cyprus.
+It's crucial to be aware of the potential challenges you might face when moving to Cyprus, especially given the economic shifts in 2025-2026.

 High Cost of Housing in Prime Areas